-We want to keep you updated about how we are responding to the coronavirus situation.
-Below are answers to some of your most frequently asked questions in the light of current guidance.
+Below are answers to some of your most frequently asked questions in the light of current COVID-19 guidance.

-What do I need to do to visit The Beaney?
+What do I need to do to visit Canterbury Roman Museum?

-We are now operating a booking system if you are visiting the museum.
+We operate a booking system if you are visiting the museum.
 This is so we can limit numbers and support social distancing.
-Pre booking is encouraged and you can book online here.
-Anyone who doesn’t pre book doesn’t need to worry though, as you can book in on arrival.
-Booking is free of charge.
+Pre-booking is encouraged and you can book online here.
+Anyone who doesn’t pre-book doesn’t need to worry though, as you can book in on arrival, subject to availability.

-Can I walk-in to The Beaney without pre-booking my visit?
+Can I walk-in to Canterbury Roman Museum without pre-booking my visit?

-To monitor numbers inside the building we will still need to book you into a session, but this can be done on the door if there is room.
-We will also ask for your personal information for participation in the national Track and Trace programme.
+To monitor numbers inside the building, we will still need to book you into a session but this can be done on the door if there is availability.

 Will the toilets be open?